ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Photo: Hinsdale, Mass., B Higgins, July 18, 2009

-Shapiro reports a noticeable “disjunct” in New York between the Atlantic coastal plain populations of these skippers and the Great Lakes populations, which he attributes to the subsequent drying up of intervening marshes (Shapiro 1970b, incl. maps).
+Shapiro points to a noticeable “disjunct” in New York between the Atlantic coastal plain populations of these skippers and the Great Lakes populations, which he attributes to the subsequent drying up of intervening marshes (Shapiro 1970b, incl. maps).
 Dion Skipper today is found mostly in southwestern New York on the one hand, and Long Island on the other (Opler and Krizek 1984; Shapiro 1974).
 The Dion Skippers being found today in Massachusetts may have migrated north from western Connecticut, and may be from the coastal plain subpopulation rather than the Great Lakes population.

 Host Plants and Habitat